neilm813/react-example-project-structure/README.md

 ### Folders

-- In some folders, it is less common to use an `index` file, such as the `utils` or `services` folder.
+- In some folders, it is less common to use an `index` file, such as the `utils` or `services` folder when it's more likely that a file is standalone and isn't likely to need multiple helper files to group into their own sub folder.

 #### [components](./src/components/)

-- Each component itself is a folder so that files related to only that component can be grouped with that component directly by placing them in the folder; such as test files that test the component, child components / hooks / helper files used only for this component, and `css` modules.
+- Each component itself is a folder so that files related to only that component can be grouped with that component directly by placing them in the folder; such as test files that test the component and anything used only by that component--for example custom hooks and utils are usually in their own folder because they are meant to be meant to be shareable to other components, but sometimes you have a big component that you want to split apart into multiple files to organize it so you may have hook or util logic that's only for that component that is put into a separate file that can stay in that component's folder only.
   - Even when you only have 1 file to start with, it still often is a good idea to make a folder so it's easy to add related files later as the need arises without having to change your imports.
-  - To keep this example simple, no styling libraries are used.
-For a larger project, I recommend using a styled component library that is popular in the industry (such as MUI and Chakra) over only `css` modules.
+  - To keep this example simple, no styling libraries are used and only a few css files are created to demonstrate multiple files for a component.
+For a larger project, I recommend using a styled component library that is popular in the industry (such as MUI and Chakra) over only `css` modules and setting up their provided theme or customizing the theme.
 - Components do not represent a full page, we call those components a view / page, so they go in the [views](./src/views) folder.
 Views have urls that route to the view while components represent smaller parts of views / pages, such as a navbar, a navbar is not an entire page, only part of one.

 #### [services](./src/services)